A History of Rogers Park.........

 By 1870, however, Rogers Park had begun to grow.
 The Ravenswood Land Company established the community as a suburb on the Northwestern Railroad Line and after the Chicago fire in 1871, land became more expensive as people began to look "outside" of the city for buildable land.
 As a result, in 1873, the Rogers Park Building & Land Co. was organized.
 Rogers Park was incorporated in 1878 by original members of the group—Touhy, John Farwell, Luther Greenleaf, Stephen Lunt, Charles Morse, and George Estes, all of whom have streets named after them.

+The water works system, fire department, school and an active business district were located at Lunt and Ravenswood (then called Market Street) at the Chicago and Northwestern Railroad station.
 Meanwhile, in West Ridge (inaccurately called West Rogers Park by some today), settlers had devoted themselves to truck gardening and raising flowers.
 As early as 1886, some of the farms gave way to buildings and two story homes; others were to continue into the mid-1900's, with fields and greenhouses "neighboring" comfortably with newer brick buildings.

 Rogers Park decided to annex itself to Chicago in April of 1893.
 And then in August of 1894, on a very hot afternoon, the entire business district of Rogers Park was destroyed by fire.